tslocke/hobocookbook/manual/controllers.markdown

 In other words you don't need to do anything different than you would in a normal Rails action.
 Hobo will look for either `@advert` (for actions which expect an ID) or `@adverts` (for index actions) as the initial context for a DRYML page.

-(Note: In the above example, we've asked for the default `index` action and then overwrote it it.
+(Note: In the above example, we've asked for the default `index` action and then overwrote it.
 It might have been neater to say "`auto_actions :all, :except => :index`" but it really doesn't matter.)

 ## Customising Hobo's implementation